Go Back

 Method

 1. Preheat your oven to 400°F (200°C).
-Spread the peeled, roasted chestnuts and the chopped vegetables on a baking sheet, then drizzle with a tablespoon of olive oil and sprinkle with salt and pepper.
+Spread the peeled, chestnuts and the chopped vegetables on a baking sheet, then drizzle with a tablespoon of olive oil and sprinkle with salt and pepper.
 Toss gently to coat everything evenly.

 2. Place the baking sheet in the oven and roast for about 25-30 minutes, until the vegetables are tender and slightly caramelized, filling your kitchen with warm, toasty aromas.